mdeugarteromero/msac-lab6/exercise07.md

 no changes added to commit (use "git add" and/or "git commit -a")

 5. Can you commit both of the changed files in a single commit?
+Yes

 6. After you do so, check that you have a clean working directory by running `git status`, and pasting the output here

+On branch main
+nothing to commit, working tree clean

 7. Create a new file `equipment/furniture.txt`.
 Add content to both `vegetables.txt` and `furniture.txt`

 8. How can you commit just one of the changed files?
+Those that you want to commit add them to the staging area.

 9. Check your `git status`

 10. What does red text mean in the output of `git status`?
+Red means that the files are not staged and therefore not ready to be committed.

 11. What does green text mean in the output of `git status`?
+Green means that the file(s) were added to the staging area and ready to be committed.

 12. How can you make a single file show in both red and green in the output of `git status`?
+I don't think you can.
+Either the file is staged or ready to be staged (untracked/modified).